Back to Freepik Calendar

 Azure radiance, enjoying the purity of oceans

 Earth Day won’t be the same without celebrating the importance of seas, rivers, and oceans.
-Azure radiance is the color of water: it’s the tone of the cradle of life.
+Azure radiance is the color of water: it’s the tone of the cradle of life and one of the typical Earth Day colors.
 This type of blue is great for an Earth Day color palette: it has to do with nature itself, but also with responsibility, trust, security, and peace.
 All of them are necessary to improve the environment and to reverse the consequences of air or water pollution, among others.
 Apart from that, azure radiance is a hue associated with relaxation, both physical and mental, and serenity.
 Give some love to our planet and embrace its blue seas and skies.

 • HEX rgb(89, 192, 251)